julyfun/jst.fish/README.md

 ## Extensions

-Some `jst` command would require these:
+Some `jst` command would require these, but it's ok not to download them if you don't use the command:

 ### Linux